-Federal Home Loan Bank consolidated obligations are not obligations of the United States and are not guaranteed by either the United States or any government agency.
+Federal Home Loan Bank consolidated obligations are not obligations of the United States and are not guaranteed by the United States.
+No person other than the Federal Home Loan Banks will have any obligations or liability with respect to consolidated obligations.

-The Securities Act of 1933, as amended, does not require the registration of consolidated obligations; therefore, no registration statement has been filed with the U.S. Securities and Exchange Commission.
+The Securities Act of 1933, as amended, does not require the registration of consolidated obligations; therefore, no registration statement with respect to consolidated obligations has been filed with the U.S. Securities and Exchange Commission.
 Neither the U.S. Securities and Exchange Commission, nor the Federal Housing Finance Agency, nor any state securities commission has approved or disapproved of these consolidated obligations or determined if this report is truthful or complete.